 Depending on when you bought your tank (and which one you purchased), you might already have some spare o-rings from the box on hand.
 Otherwise, you’ll need to grab a set – luckily, you can easily snag a quality set for usually just a couple of dollars.

-8. Add in extra seals if your vape needs it.
+8. Add in extra seals if your vape pen or vape tank needs it.

 There are a few models of vape tanks that benefit from extra sealing where the center tube meets up with the coil head.
 For example, some vapers with the Aspire Nautilus Mini or Aspire Triton have found that putting an extra layer of sealing in this area results in a serious payoff for very little cost or effort.
 If you’ve learned that you currently own a device that’s known for needing extra seals, you don’t have to completely replace the entire tank – instead, do a little DIY-ing with this quick fix.